reconhub/report_factories_templates/README.md

 where `xxx` should be the name of the branch of the PR.

-    b. make sure the data needed for the report are present at the right place in your `data` folder; for `aaa_clean_data`, this will be a raw `xlsx` master linelist file in `data/raw`; for other reports, this will be the cleaned `rds` data in `data/clean/`, accompanied by a script in `scripts/current_clean_data.R` pointing to the right file (generated automatically when `aaa_clean_data` is compiled
+    + make sure the data needed for the report are present at the right place in your `data` folder; for `aaa_clean_data`, this will be a raw `xlsx` master linelist file in `data/raw`; for other reports, this will be the cleaned `rds` data in `data/clean/`, accompanied by a script in `scripts/current_clean_data.R` pointing to the right file (generated automatically when `aaa_clean_data` is compiled

-    c. compile the report by opening the `open.Rproj` file in the root of the factory, and typing:
+    + compile the report by opening the `open.Rproj` file in the root of the factory, and typing:

 ```r